barakedry/object-editor/README.md

 # How to use
 ## Installation
-object-editor includes 2 files object-editor.js and object-editor.css

 install using bower
 ```bash
 bower install object-editor
 ```

-or just download it as a zip and embed the files in your project
+or download the zip and embed
+* object-editor.js
+* object-editor.css
+in your project

 ## Inject to your angular application
 ```javascript